lythanhnam09/tupba2/README.md

 # TUPBA II
 The second one which *hopefully* to be finished
+Note: Project is under hiatus due to... stuff.
+Will come back after a few month... *hopefully* - Nam (10-Feb-2022)
 # To do list
 ## CYOA
 * ~~CYOA Thread list~~